Healthcare Resource Guide: Spain

 Many suppliers in the Spanish industry are subsidiaries of overseas corporations, including leading U.S. firms.
 These well-established firms often represent serious competition for companies trying to break into the market.

 Because of the budget adjustments over the last several years, demand for products has decreased and cost-efficiency has become a determining factor in many cases.
 Single use items from Asia have grown in popularity because of greater cost control.
-According to FENIN, the following sectors showed an increase of approximately 3-4 percent: cardiology, wound care materials, ITC, single use items.
-In contrast, areas that experienced negative growth include: home care, oxygen therapy and medicinal gases (- 2 percent) and nephrology (-2.7 percent).
+According to FENIN, the sector tendencies are as follows:

 Medical products must have the CE mark and need to be registered with the Ministry of Health.
 The importer/distributor normally works with the U.S. company to get the product registered.
 Companies importing medical products need to have an authorization issued by the Ministry of Health to handle medical products.
 As a result of the development and expansion of the EU market and the requirement for the CE Mark, many U.S. companies have been centralizing their manufacturing and import operations into one single EU country from which they register and distribute their products to the rest of the EU.

-Although there is an EU directive covering payments, common practice in Spain is that large corporations and large retailers negotiate or impose longer payment terms of up to four to six months.
-The Spanish government has deferred payments in the past.
+However, despite local legislation which is in line with EU directives covering payments, common practice in Spain is that large corporations and large retailers negotiate or impose longer payment terms of up to four to six months.
+The Spanish government has also deferred payments in the past.

 There are no official barriers as Spain follows EU legislation regarding medical products.
 However, registration at the Ministry of Health can be time-consuming.
 Another area where differences exist is that of vitamins and health products and supplements.
 As is the case in other European countries, many products that are OTC in the United States are considered prescription medicines and need to be registered as such.
 This process can be lengthy given the different criteria for registering drugs and medicines.